13 Top Brand Video Examples For Your Next Campaign

 6. Thinkific’s product announcement video

-This video from Thinkific starts out like a Lionsgate sci-fi movie — soundtrack, space suit, narrator, and all that good stuff.
-The opening scene captures the audience's attention and piques their curiosity: everyone wants to know where the setting and narration lead to.
+This branded video from Thinkific starts out like a Lionsgate sci-fi movie — soundtrack, space suit, narrator, and all that good stuff.
+The opening scene captures viewers’ attention and piques their curiosity: everyone wants to know where the setting and narration lead to.
+Then, it quickly transitions into a product announcement with the Thinkfic logo and company colors.

 7. Spotify’s summer internship video